IndieGoGo/strong_parameters/README.md

 raise.

-This version allows you to be notified via [Airbrake] in some controllers while raising in others.
+This version allows you to be notified via [Airbrake] in some controllers and models while raising in others.

-To enable Airbrake notifications rather than exceptions in a particular controller just `include ActionController::AirbrakeUnpermittedParameters` after including ActionController::StrongParameters, like so:
+To enable Airbrake notifications rather than exceptions in a particular controller just `include ActionController::AirbrakeUnpermittedParameters` after including `ActionController::StrongParameters`, like so:

 ```ruby
   class NewBooksController < ActionController::Base